π 314 SARASOTA Chill Can · Confidential

 The Problem Defined

-A breakthrough that's ready to ship — but can't compete on cost.
+A breakthrough that's ready to ship — but can't compete on cost, yet.

-Mitchell Joseph and Mark Sillince spent years and years developing a safe self-chilling can using liquid CO₂ and a precision-engineered heat exchanger.
-Mark proved the safety to himself through fire, crushing, dropping, stabbing, vent, and tamper testing — all documented in the 266-page Pagliaro packaging evaluation.
-By 2016 the can was ready.
-It wouldn't sell because of the high cost — Mitchell quotes around $8 retail.
-The can works.
-It just can't compete, yet.
+Mitchell Joseph and Mark Sillince spent years developing a safe self-chilling can using liquid CO₂ and a precision-engineered heat exchanger.
+Mark proved the safety to himself through fire, crushing, dropping, stabbing, vent, and tamper testing — all documented in the 266-page Pagliaro packaging evaluation (2018).
+By the mid-2010s the can worked.
+It hasn't reached competitive shelf pricing — Mitchell quotes around $8 retail, roughly an order of magnitude above where it needs to be to compete in mainstream beverage categories.
+The technology is proven.
+The cost structure is the blocker.

 The Solution

-Crack the cost wall — without compromising safety.
+Research the cost-reduction levers — without compromising safety.

 01Chill at Work